bleeptools/spotykach/build.md

 <img src="pic/fader_placement.jpg" width="800px"/>

-- Put the front pannel on top, screw the nuts on pots.
+- Put the front pannel on top, screw nuts on pots.
-- Insert the screws of the fader and screw them without tightening.
+- Insert screws of the fader and screw them without tightening.
 This way you can ensure that fader is exactly where it supposed to be.
 - Turn the assembly upside down and solder the fader legs.
 - Cut short pieces of whire and solder jumpers from the fader legs to nearby 3v3A and GND footprints on the back of the board as on the picture above.
 - Remove the front pannel for now.
 - Check the wiring with the multimeter
-- Open [hardware-test.ino](hardware-test/hardware-test.ino) and uncomment ```testFader()``` inside the ```loop()``` function.
+- Open [hardware-test.ino](hardware-test/hardware-test.ino) and uncomment ```#define TEST_FADER```.
-- Connect Daisy to a computer and run hardware-test.ino.
+- Connect Daisy to the computer and run hardware-test.ino.
 Open serial monitor.
 You should see below output while moving the fader.
 The value shuld change in range between 0 (on the left) and 1023 (on the right).
 There might be slight jitter of the value.
 That's normal, the Spotykach firmware will smooth it out.

   <img src="pic/fader_serial.jpg" width="800px"/>